uncleejay/team-spectactle-hngi-task/README.md

 Backend
 •	Python
 To run the site:
-•	Javascript
+•	PHP
-•	Django version 1 and above
+•	Python 2 and 3
 •	HTTPS support